goncalomb/graveyard/README.md

 A place where code comes to die.

+Unfinished projects, random scripts and code snippets.
+To be consumed in moderation.

+This is my graveyard.
+Feel free to fork the repository, but **I'm not accepting Pull Requests**.

+You can also use `gravedigger.php` to manage your own graveyard (CLI script).

 ## DEAD repositories ##

 DEAD repositories contain git-enabled projects that were never finished or published.